Dosage Form: oral solution

-Lactulose is a synthetic disaccharide in solution form for oral administration.
-Each 15 mL of Lactulose solution contains: 10 g Lactulose (and less than 1.6 g galactose, less than 1.2 g lactose, and 1.2 g or less of other sugars).
-Also contains water.
-The pH range is 4.8 to 6.0.
+Lactulose solution is a synthetic disaccharide in solution form for oral administration.
+Each 15 mL of Lactulose contains: 10 g Lactulose (and not more than 1.6 g galactose, not more than 1.2 g lactose, not more than 0.8 g epilactose, and not more than 0.1 g fructose).

-Lactulose is a colonic acidifier which promotes laxation.
+Lactulose solution is a colonic acidifier which promotes laxation.

-The chemical name for Lactulose is 4-O-β-D-galactopyranosyl-D-fructofuranose.
-The molecular formula is C12H22O11. t has the following structural formula:
+The chemical name for Lactulose is 4-0-β-D-galactopyranosyl-D-fructofuranose.
+It has the following structural formula:

 The molecular weight is 342.30.
 It is freely soluble in water.

 Lactulose is poorly absorbed from the gastrointestinal tract and no enzyme capable of hydrolysis of this disaccharide is present in human gastrointestinal tissue.
 As a result, oral doses of Lactulose reach the colon virtually unchanged.
 In the colon, Lactulose is broken down primarily to lactic acid, and also to small amounts of formic and acetic acids, by the action of colonic bacteria, which results in an increase in osmotic pressure and slight acidification of the colonic contents.
 This in turn causes an increase in stool water content and softens the stool.